top of page

 After a child is placed in my home, what help and support do you provide?

 We conduct home visits based on the child’s level of care and assist in accessing community resources that the family or child may need.
+In NC, for a therapeutic placement, home visits are typically once a week.
 We also provide free annual ongoing training.
-Families will have access to 24/7 on-call support with Embrace TFC team members.
+Families will have access to 24/7 on-call crisis support with Embrace TFC team members.

 Do I have to provide health insurance for a child in my care?